The internal genital organs form a pathway (the genital tract). This pathway consists of the following:

 Internal Female Genital Organs

-The hymen, a mucous membrane, is located at the beginning of the genital tract, just inside the opening of the vagina (see figure External Female Genital Organs External Female Genital Organs For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more ).
-In virgins, the hymen usually encircles the opening like a tight ring, but it may completely cover the opening.
-The hymen helps protect the genital tract but is not necessary for health.
-It may tear at the first attempt at sexual intercourse, or it may be so soft and pliable that no tearing occurs.
+The hymen is a ring of tissue located just inside the opening of the vagina (see figure External Female Genital Organs External Female Genital Organs ).
+The hymen usually encircles the opening.
+Rarely, it completely covers the opening (called an imperforate hymen), making it impossible for menstrual blood to pass.
+In such cases, a procedure is done to open the hymen.
+The hymen may tear at the first attempt at sexual intercourse, or it may be soft and pliable and not tear.
 The hymen may also be torn during exercise or insertion of a tampon or diaphragm.
 Tearing usually causes slight bleeding.
-In women who have had intercourse, the hymen may be unnoticeable or may form small tags of tissue around the vaginal opening.
+When the hymen tears, it may be unnoticeable or may form small tags of tissue around the vaginal opening.

 Uterus and cervix